RISE UP LIKE STARLIGHT

 Have you ever entered a coffee shop, looked around to see people lost in their thoughts and wondered: What are they thinking?

-Journey House's first arts initiative is a theater play that explores the inner worlds of its ensemble cast.
-You will encounter each of the ten characters through spoken word performances based on their real lives.
+Journey House's first arts initiative was a theater play that explored the inner worlds of its ensemble cast.
+Each of the ten characters were encountered through spoken word performances based on their real lives.

-The event is a Virtual Premiere hybrid format (with live and pre-recorded video elements).
-It is an immersive experience where the audience will be able to live chat with each other and the writers, actors and production team.
+The event was a Virtual Premiere hybrid format (with live and pre-recorded video elements).
+An immersive experience allowed the audience to live chat with each other and the writers, actors and production team.

-This will be an emotional and powerful event that is sure to provide a deeper understanding of the challenges facing foster youth.
+This was an emotional and powerful event that provide a deeper understanding of the challenges facing foster youth.

-This play is produced and directed by Julio Quijada, a former Journey House youth.
+This play was produced and directed by Julio Quijada, a former Journey House youth.

 All proceeds will benefit Journey House Arts burgeoning Arts program and other support services.